juhoheinonen/cryptopals/README.md

 - notes: algorithm could maybe be better

 ### Set 1.4
-- find one string in file that has been encrypted by single-character XOR
+- goal: find one string in file that has been encrypted by single-character XOR
 - status: DONE

 ### Set 1.5
+- goal: implement repeating-key XOR
+- status: DONE
+- notes: test for decrepxor missing